A speed bump in space-time

 “We have all the technology in place because of the other applications of GPS.
 We have tremendous data to look at, really good data going back ten years,” Blewitt said.

-Initially the team has been looking at GPS data from the International Global Navigation Satellite System Service (IGS) data archive at the NASA Crustal Dynamic Data Information System (CDDIS).
+Initially the team has been looking at GPS data from the International Global Navigation Satellite System Service (IGS) data archive at NASA's Crustal Dynamic Data Information System (CDDIS).
 “They publish data for every 30 seconds.
 We can do better than that,” Blewitt said.
 “GPS can give you data every second, so it’s really no problem to estimate every fifteen seconds.”
 As a next step, they are starting to look at the high-rate GPS data archive at CDDIS, which includes GPS, Russian Global Navigation Satellite System (GLONASS) satellites, and Europe’s Galileo satellites, sampled every second and distributed in near-real time.

 Lang said, “That’s where their idea is so beautiful and fresh, and so generic.
 Plus it’s easy.
 All those atomic clocks are out there.”